daxpedda/sentry-contrib-native/README.md

     matter what is set through `Options::set_dsn`.
   - Automatically sets the database path to the `OUT_DIR` environment variable, no matter what is set through `Options::set_database_path`.
-  - Automatically puts the crashhandler path to the correct path, taking into account `SENTRY_NATIVE_INSTALL`, no matter what is set through `Options::set_handler_path`.
+  - Automatically puts the crashpad handler path to the correct path, taking into account `SENTRY_NATIVE_INSTALL`, no matter what is set through `Options::set_handler_path`.

 ## Deployment

-By default, when deploying a binary for MacOS or Windows, it has to be shipped together with the `crashpad_handler(.exe)` executable.
+If the Crashpad backend is used, which is the default on Linux, MacOS or Windows, the application has to be shipped together with the `crashpad_handler(.exe)` executable.
 A way to programmatically export it using `build.rs` is provided through the `DEP_SENTRY_NATIVE_CRASHPAD_HANDLER`.

 See the [Usage section](#usage) for an example.